nikhilmuz/Grofers-Assignment/README.md

 ```
 This will enable the API at the port 8000 of the host.<br/>
 Install the python from [Python.org](https://python.org)<br/>
-Navigate to frontend Repository and install dependency using the following command
+Navigate to frontend folder and install dependency using the following command
 ```
 cd ..
 cd Frontend-CLI